How is solo travel meaningful?

 Solo Travel to Let Go of Expectations, Live in the Present, and Become a More Interesting Person

 It's pretty difficult to think of a million things when you need to learn how to catch your plane in a new airport, get to that special restaurant you want to enjoy, or a myriad of other things one does when they travel solo.
 Because you're traveling alone, you, alone, are responsible for all the details of your travels.
 This takes focus.
 You need to be in the present.
 Not everything will go as planned, so you have to learn to let go of expectations.
-All that focus, exploring, and being present in a new place makes you a more interesting person.
+All that focus, exploring, and being present in a new place makes for meaningful travel and will make you a more interesting person.
 Here's what readers had to say.